jamesmortensen/stackInbox/README.md

 ##Installation

-For installation instructions, visit the [StackInbox page on StackApps](http://stackapps.com/q/3778/4812)
+For installation instructions, visit the [StackInbox page on StackApps](http://stackapps.com/q/3778/4812).
+For questions, you can find me either on Stack Exchange or as [@jmort253](https://twitter.com/jmort253) on Twitter.

 ![StackInbox Unread yet Viewed Items](Screen%20Shot%202014-02-20%20at%2011.40.09%20PM.png)